thermoabric/ISAD251_dealineSystem_retake/README.md

 1. Allows both parent and child specific fuctionality.
 Complete
 2. Parent can view specific child appointments.
 Complete
 3. Parent can create deadline for specific child or all children.
+Complete
 4. Parent can add children.
 Complete
 5. Parent can view all children.
 Complete
 6. Parent can delete deadline.